STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 stacktrace.

 To debug with core files, the operating system first has to be told to actually write them.
-On most unix systems this can be done by calling:
+On most Unix systems this can be done by calling:

 .. code-block:: bash